IssamLaradji/sls/README.md

             return loss
         ```

-    - For SGD_Armijo it is,
+    - For SgdArmijo it is,
         ```
         def closure():
             probs = F.log_softmax(model(images), dim=1)